How to Create an App Icon in Adobe Illustrator

 Step 5: coloring your artwork

-Limit the amount of colors
+Limit the number of colors

 Once the basic shapes are ready, choose a color palette to color the figure.
 I was inspired by the iOS 7 color palette and distilled a few colors from it and combined them with a few other colors I liked.
 Try to limit your palette as much as possible for clarity.